Find a place to stay

 So, whether you’re hiking the whole Trail, escaping for the weekend, visiting with family and friends or going solo, we can help you find the place that’s right for you.

 Types of accommodation

-Start your search by using our Accommodation Finder or checking our Complete Guide to the South West Coast Path, which lists all of our business supporters offering places to stay on or near to the Path.
-(Please note these are not inspected or graded by an official tourism body.)
-Our finder provides direct links to the website for each listed business, so that you can check availability, prices and book direct.
+Start your search by using our Accommodation Finder or checking our Complete Guide to the South West Coast Path, which lists all our Way Makers who are businesses located on or near the Path offering places to stay.
+Please note these are not inspected or graded by an official tourism body.
+Our Accommodation Finder provides direct links to the website for each listed business, so that you can check availability, prices and book direct.
 By choosing to stay with one of our listed businesses, you’ll be helping to support the Path so thank you in advance for giving back to the Path in this way.
 Don’t forget to also check out our luggage transfer providers as part of your trip planning.